GeotrekCE/Geotrek-rando-v3/docs/customization.md

 Icons are provided by Geotrek-admin API.
 See [icons documentation](icons.md) to know how they have to be designed.

-## Images, avicon, mobile phone icons and splashscreens
+## Images, favicon, mobile phone icons and splashscreens

 These files need to be in the correct folder during the build process and therefore, we created a specific `medias` folder in the customization repository.